dinopanda/dinopanda.github.io/wirelesskeyboard.md

 #### Flash
 Use the QMK Toolbox tool, [https://github.com/qmk/qmk_toolbox/releases](https://github.com/qmk/qmk_toolbox/releases), to flash, you can figure it out.

+#### Testing
+There are ways to test the flashed Feather, before soldering it on.

+Of course you should be able to connect to it with bluetooth.
+If not, well, good luck and try again.

+For testing the keyboard part, uust use a wire and connect a column to a row pin and see if the expected letter is printed on the screen.

+## Step 3 - Smash it together
+It's simple just toss it all together.

+Really though, just follow the Keebio Quefrency build guide here - [https://docs.keeb.io/quefrency-build-guide/](https://docs.keeb.io/quefrency-build-guide/).
+Ignore some of the extra parts not needed like the 2 TRRS Jacks and the TRRS cable, since those parts are used for the split awareness.

+All you have to do is use tiny wires to "expand" the Pro Micro footprint to the Feather footprint and with "careful" soldering, it will be in place.
+I also tore out the battery JST jack, also "carefully", to attach the switch and move the battery positioning.

+As a tip, you should try to put all items, towards the back of the keyboard.
+Since these parts can get thick, you can get away with some of the thickness by making it slope down and not cause your wrists pain.

+# Done
+Well wasn't that easy.

 # All the Goodies
 * QMK Docs - [https://docs.qmk.fm/](https://docs.qmk.fm/)